Taming Fat-Tailed ("Heavier-Tailed'' with Potentially Infinite Variance) Noise in Federated Learning: Numerical results

 \section{Numerical results}

-In this section, we conduct numerical experiments to verify the theoretical findings in Section~\ref{sec:alg} using 1) a synthetic function, and 2) a convolutional neural network (CNN) with two convolutional layers on CIFAR-10 dataset~\cite{krizhevsky2009learning}.
+In this section, we conduct numerical experiments to verify the theoretical findings in Section~\ref{sec:alg} using 1) a synthetic function, 2) a convolutional neural network (CNN) with two convolutional layers on CIFAR-10 dataset~\cite{krizhevsky2009learning}, and 3) RNN on Shakespeare dataset.
 Due to space limitation, we relegate experiment details and extra experimental results to the supplementary material.

-\textbf{1) Strongly Convex Model with Synthetic Data:} We consider a strongly convex model for Problem~(\ref{objective}) as follows: $f_{i}\left( x \right)=\mathbb{E}_{\xi}\left[ f_{i}\left( x,\xi \right) \right]$ and $f_{i}\left( x,\xi \right)=\frac{1}{2}\left\| x \right\|^{2}+\left\langle \xi,x \right\rangle$, where $\xi$ is a random vector.
-We compare FedAvg, \algpins, and \algprns, where the noise $\xi$ is Cauchy distributed ($\alpha<2$, fat-tailed).
+\textbf{1) Strongly Convex Model with Synthetic Data:} We consider a strongly convex model for Problem~(\ref{objective}) as follows: $f_{i}\left( x \right)=\mathbb{E}_{\xi}\left[ f\left( x,\xi \right) \right]$ and $f\left( x,\xi \right)=\frac{1}{2}\left\| x \right\|^{2}+\left\langle \xi,x \right\rangle$, where $\xi$ is a random vector.
+We compare FedAvg, \algpins, and \algprns, where the noise $\xi$ is Cauchy distributed (fat-tailed).
 Also, we compare \algpi and \algpr with $\xi$ having different tail-indexes ($\alpha=0.5, 1.0, \text{ and }1.5$).
 For each distribution, we use the same experimental setup, and $m=5$ clients participate in the training.
 We show the trajectories of FedAvg, \algpins, and \algpr for solving Problem~(\ref{objective}) with $\xi$ having Cauchy tails in Fig.~\ref{fig:Cauchy} and with $\xi$ having different $\alpha$-values in Fig.~\ref{fig:FAT_Clipping_alpha}.
 We can clearly observe from Fig.~\ref{fig:Cauchy} that \algpi and \algpr converge rapidly in the Cauchy case, and \algpi converges faster than \algpr as our theoretical results predict.
 In contrast, FedAvg is not convergent in the Cauchy case.
-In Fig.~\ref{fig:FAT_Clipping_alpha}, we can see that the convergence processes of \algpr and \algpi become slower as the $\alpha$-value increases as our theoretical results predict, but the differences in \algpi is much less obvious compared to those of \algprns.
+In Fig.~\ref{fig:FAT_Clipping_alpha}, we can see that the convergence processes of \algpr and \algpi become slower as the $\alpha$-value increases as our theoretical results predict, but the differences in \algpi are much less obvious compared to those of \algprns.

 \textbf{2) CNN (Non-convex Model) on the CIFAR-10:} This setting has $m=10$ clients in total, and five clients are randomly selected to participate in each round of the training.
 We compare \alg algorithms with FedAvg under different data heterogeneity.
 To simulate data heterogeneity across clients, we distribute the data to each client in a label-based partition following the same procedure as in existing works (e.g.,~\cite{mcmahan2017communication, li2020convergence, yang2021linearspeedup}): we use a parameter $p$ to represent the number of labeled classes in each client, with $p=10$ corresponding to the i.i.d. case and the rest corresponding to non-i.i.d. cases.
 The smaller the $p$-value, the more heterogeneous the data across clients.
 In Fig.~\ref{fig:cifar-10}, we present the percentage of successful training over 5 trials when applying FedAvg, \algpr and \algpi on CIFAR-10 in non-i.i.d. case ($p=2$) and i.i.d. case ($p=10$). \algpi has 100\% successful rates (i.e., no catastrophic model failures) in both non-i.i.d. and i.i.d cases, and \algpr has 60\% and 20\% successful rates in non-i.i.d. and i.i.d. cases, respectively.
 However, FedAvg fails in all 5 trials.
 Thus, compared to FedAvg, \alg methods (\algpi in particular) significantly reduce catastrophic training failures.